 In fact, sitting around this single large table, customers often strike up conversations with each other.
 And Kubota has joined in on more than a few such occasions.
 Here, delicious coffee fosters spontaneous communication.

 From bank to coffee world

 Today, Kubota is fully immersed in the world of coffee.
-But he started his career in a field far removed from the restaurant business, much less the coffee industry.
-Having spent his high school years in Kanazawa, Kubota went on to earn a bachelor’s degree in business administration at a university in Yokohama.
+But he started his career in a field far removed from the food and beverage business, much less the coffee industry.
+Having spent his high school years in Kanazawa, Kubota went on to earn a bachelor’s degree in business administration in Yokohama.
 Upon graduation, he started a job at a bank.
 How did his journey into the coffee industry begin?